Memnonia quadrangle

 Image of the Memnonia Quadrangle (MC-16).
 The south includes heavily cratered highlands intersected, in the northeastern part, by Mangala Vallis.
 The north contains undulating wind-eroded deposits and the east contains lava flows from the Tharsis region.

 The Memnonia quadrangle is one of a series of 30 quadrangle maps of Mars used by the United States Geological Survey (USGS) Astrogeology Research Program.
 The Memnonia quadrangle is also referred to as MC-16 (Mars Chart-16).

 The quadrangle is a region of Mars that covers latitude -30° to 0° and longitude 135° to 180°.
 The western part of Memnonia is a highly cratered highland region that exhibits a large range of crater degradation.

-Memnonia includes these topographical regions of Mars: